fdietz/recipes-with-angular-js/controllers/testing-controllers.markdown

 });
 {% endprism %}

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter2/recipe7).

 ### Discussion
 Jasmine specs use `describe` and `it` functions to group specs and `beforeEach` and `afterEach` to setup and teardown code.
 The actual expectation compares the greeting from the scope with our expectation `Greetings Frederik`.